bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 Session Drivers
 ===============

-As already mentioned, the Session library comes with 4 drivers, or storage engines, that you can use:
+As already mentioned, the Session library comes with 5 drivers, or storage engines, that you can use:

   - files
   - database
   - redis
   - memcached
+  - cookies

 By default, the `Files Driver`_ will be used when a session is initialized, because it is the most safe choice and is expected to work everywhere